 Reducing conflict so you can focus on the big picture.

 Our goal is to help people involved in family law disputes in Alberta and British Columbia resolve their differences with courage, respect and integrity.
-We aim to resolve family law problems fairly, quickly and at the lowest possible cost, while reducing the impact of conflict on children, minimizing conflict and promoting parents’ ability to work together into the future.
+We aim to resolve family law problems fairly, quickly and at the lowest possible cost, while reducing the impact of the disagreement on children, minimizing conflict and promoting parents’ ability to work together in the future.

 John-Paul Boyd Arbitration Chambers provides mediation, arbitration, med-arb and parenting coordination services for family law disputes in Alberta and British Columbia.
-John-Paul Boyd is a senior family law lawyer nationally known for his big-picture approach to family justice issues, contributions to public legal education on family law, and special expertise in disputes concerning parenting, support and jurisdictional disputes.
+John-Paul is a senior family law lawyer nationally known for his big-picture approach to family justice issues.
+He prioritizes the interests of children, the future functioning of families living apart, and the ability of parents to work together long after their legal disputes have been resolved.

 Mediation & Arbitration Services